PhilipK/BoilR/Readme.md

 ### How can I help/contribute?
 If you are a coder, you are very welcome!
 You can fork this repo and then create a pull request.

-To check formats and errors of code before run the code:
+To check formats and errors of code before running the code:

 ```shell
 cargo fmt